Virtual Reality Scene Generator (VRSG)

 - Dynamic lighting and time-of-day conditions, light-point based star fields, horizon glow, ground fog, and multiple sky models.

-- Ephemeris model for sun and moon position, and moon phase.
+- Ephemeris model for sun and moon position, moon phase, and starr.

 - Multi-texture techniques such as normal maps, shadow maps, light maps, and decals.